ansys/pyworkbench/doc/source/getting-started/installing/windows.rst

 Install PyWorkbench locally in Windows
 ######################################

-This guideline covers the local installation of PyWorkbench in Windows platforms.
+This page explains how to install PyWorkbench locally on a Windows platform.

 .. note::

-    This guide assumes that you have a local installation of STK and a valid license in your machine.
+    The following instructions assume that you have a local installation of STK and a valid license in your machine.

 Download artifacts
 ==================

-Start by downloading PyWorkbench wheel or source artifacts for Windows:
+Start by downloading PyWorkbench wheel or source artifacts for Windows.
+Wheel artifacts are the preferred option for installing PyWorkbench.

 .. jinja:: artifacts